Connected Mathematics: Core principles

-Those principles have been a consistent guide to development and refinement of the Connected Mathematics program for over twenty years.
+These principles have guided the development and refinement of the Connected Mathematics program for over twenty years.
 The first edition was published in 1995; a major revision, also supported by National Science Foundation funding, was published in 2006; and the current third edition was published in 2014.
 In the third edition, the collection of units was expanded to cover Common Core Standards for both grade eight and Algebra I.

-Each CMP grade level course aims to advance student understanding, skills, and problem solving in every content strand with increasing sophistication and challenge over the middle school grades.
-The problem tasks for students are designed to make connections within mathematics, between mathematics and other subject areas, and/or to real world settings that appeal to students.
+Each CMP grade level course aims to advance student understanding, skills, and problem-solving in every content strand, with increasing sophistication and challenge over the middle school grades.
+The problem tasks for students are designed to make connections within mathematics, between mathematics and other subject areas, and/or to real-world settings that appeal to students.

-Curriculum units consist of 3 – 5 investigations, each focused on a key mathematical idea; each investigation consists of several major problems that the teacher and students explore in class.
+Curriculum units consist of 3–5 investigations, each focused on a key mathematical idea; each investigation consists of several major problems that the teacher and students explore in class.
 Applications/Connections/Extensions problem sets are included for each investigation to help students practice, apply, connect, and extend essential understandings.